From the start, the ASPCA has put horses at the heart of what we do.

 Helping Horses Find Homes

-One way we hope to accomplish this goal is by partnering with The Right Horse Initiative to increase the number of successful horse adoptions in the country each year.
+One way we hope to accomplish this goal is by partnering with The Right Horse Initiative to increase the number of successful adoptions in the country each year.

 Keeping Horses Safe

 Our research shows that for many horse owners, lack of access to affordable veterinary care in times of financial hardship puts horses at risk for poor welfare and homelessness.
-Our equine safety net programs are designed to keep horses and their owners together, provide humane end of life options or find a new and loving home for the horse.
+Our equine safety net programs are designed to keep horses and their owners together, provide humane end-of-life options or find a new and loving home for the horse.